chromemilk/Molecule-Simulator/README.md

 - Grid
 - Uses a flying camera for 360 view of any structure
 - Model interations using Valence Electron Shell Repulsion Theory (dynamically computes lone pair positions using VSEPR theory)
+- Easy to use molecule builder (new)
+- Formal charge calculations (new)

 ## 📚 Tech Stack
 - **C++17**